dzmitry-varabei/asmt-javascript-questions/README.md

 26. What would you do if you can’t find the solution?
 27. Besides the university trainee program have you had the chance to lead a team or some people yet?
 How did you start ramping-up people?
 28. Please talk about javascript event handling (capturing/bubbling).
+29. What was the most interesting crossbrowser issue you came across?
+How did you fix it?
+What tools are you using to test ability of your site to look equally in necessary browsers?

 ----------------------------------------------------------------------------------